playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 To explore what these side effect handlers can do, let's look at an example of a handler that runs during a component's initial render.

-# Initial render side effects
+# Initial Render Side Effects

 When we introduced components, we touched on the [concept of "rendering"](/posts/ffg-fundamentals-intro-to-components#Rendering-the-app).
 This occurs when a component is drawn on-screen, either when the user loads a page for the first time or when shown or hidden using a [conditional render](/posts/ffg-fundamentals-dynamic-html#Conditional-Branches).